kojiishi/explainers/text-box-trim.md

 along with the [`text-box`] shorthand property, make finer control of vertical alignment of text possible.

+The [`text-box-trim`] property specifies the sides to trim, above or below, and the [`text-box-edge`] property specifies how the edge should be trimmed.

+These properties allow developers to control vertical spacing precisely by using the font metrics.

 These properties are defined in the [Trimming Leading Over/Under Text] section of the CSS Inline Level 3.